Dated December 2025

 If you are not satisfied with our response or prefer to raise a complaint with our Privacy Officer directly, please email privacy@karta.com.au

-If you have followed these steps and are still not satisfied with the outcome, you can contact the relevant external body.
+If you have followed these steps and are still not satisfied with the outcome, you can contact the Australian Information Commissioner as follows:

 From time to time it may be necessary for us to review and revise our privacy policy to reflect company, client and regulatory feedback.
 We encourage you to periodically review the website and the Privacy Policy to be informed of how we are protecting your information.
 We will publish the updated version on our website and by continuing to deal with us, we confirm that you accept this Privacy Policy as it applies at that point in time.
 Alternatively, if you would like a copy of this Privacy Policy, please contact us.